stealjs/steal/docs/stealjs.md

 ### Build

-Create a `Gruntfile.js` in your ROOT folder.
+Create a `Gruntfile.js` in your BASE folder.
 Configure grunt to call `stealBuild`

     module.exports = function (grunt) {